pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Interaction.rst

 .....................

 |appname| responds to mouse and keyboard actions in any of the :ref:`three
 VR/non-VR modes <ug-vr-modes>`.

-Note that the left mouse button is used for all click and drag actions.
+The left mouse button is used for all click and drag actions.
 The right mouse button is used to :ref:`change the view orientation <ug-viewing>`.

 .. admonition:: VR Only